 Multiple levels of nesting

 A subquery can include one or more subqueries.
-You can nest up to 16 subqueries in a statement.
+You can nest up to 50 subqueries in a statement.

-For example: "Find the names of authors who have participated in writing at least one popular computing book:"
+For example, to find the names of authors who have participated in writing at least one popular computing book, enter: